naver/bergen/README.md

 `input` >> `retriever` >> `reranker` >> `LLM` >> `output`

-One can write simple config files (yaml), configuring a retriever, reranker, and LLMS for generations.
+One can write simple config files (yaml), configuring a retriever, reranker, and LLMs for generations.
 All those configurations can be chained together as follows: am experiment with retrieval using `BM25`, reranking using `MiniLM6`, and generation using `tinyllama-chat` on `kilt_nq`.

 ```bash
   python3 bergen.py retriever="bm25" reranker="minilm6" generator='tinyllama-chat' dataset='kilt_nq'